← Sitemap

 There are probably a hundred or more different instant messengers out there.
 But which one respects your privacy, is resistant to censorship attempts by governments and Big Tech, and is easy to use for normies?

-I have limited this comparison to only ten messengers:
+I have limited this comparison to only eleven messengers:

 Some messengers that are relevant but did not make it on the list: